Apply for instant GST business loan upto INR 1 Cr

 Functions of Inland Container Depot

-Understand some of the major functions of Inland Container Depot:
+Understand some of the major functions of the Inland Container Depot:

 Storage Hub: ICDs temporarily store containers before they are transported to the port and loaded onto ships.
 Exporters can also pack their cargo into containers at an ICD.